hargoniX/fil-rb/doc/report.typ

 Besides Guibas and Sedgewick,
-Okasaki has firstly come up with an functional version of RbTree insertion algorithm, which is implementated simply and elegantly in Haskell@Okasaki1999.
+Okasaki has firstly come up with an functional version of RbTree insertion algorithm, which is implemented simply and elegantly in Haskell@Okasaki1999.
 Unlike an imperative implementation of RbTree which handles detailed operations on the tree structure, the functional version focuses on enforcing the invariants,